Skip to content Skip to footer

 Language

-English is the primary language spoken in Salem, Oregon.
+English is predominantly spoken in Salem, Oregon.

 Cost Of Living